EASS-HIT-PART-A-2026-CLASS-IX/lecture-notes/docs/sessions/session-01.md

 1. **Course structure:**
    - 12 meetings (Mondays), each with theory + two hands-on labs.
    - Three major exercises (EX1, EX2, EX3) with Tuesday deadlines.
-   - AWS Academy Cloud Foundations: three modules (Compute, Storage, Databases) due **Tue Dec 16, 2025**.
+   - KISS focus: every deliverable runs locally on Linux/WSL/macOS—no cloud hoops or security audits.

 2. **Grading breakdown:**
-   - EX1 (Backend API): 25%
+   - EX1 (FastAPI foundations): 30%
-   - EX2 (Frontend UI): 25%
+   - EX2 (Friendly interface): 30%
-   - EX3 (Multi-service with Docker Compose): 25%
+   - EX3 (Capstone polish): 40%
-   - AWS Academy (3 modules): 25%
    - All components must be completed to pass the course.

 3. **Collaboration & support:**
    - Discord server: see the LMS announcement for the latest invite (backup short link: https://go.eass.dev/discord).
-   - Use the `#helpdesk` channel for all technical questions, AWS Academy help, and general support.
+   - Use the `#helpdesk` channel for all technical questions and general support.
    - When asking for help, follow the **Problem → Action → Result → Desired** pattern: “I tried X, saw result R, and I’m aiming for Y.” Screenshots alone are not enough—share the exact command and output.
    - Pair programming during labs is encouraged—nobody should be stuck alone.
    - Once you join Discord, share your GitHub username and email so I can send you the GitHub Classroom invitations.